Michael Parker (event organiser): Life and career

 Parker previously worked on the Jubilee celebrations for HM The Queen in 1977, which included a nationwide chain of beacons throughout the country, the first being lit by The Queen at Windsor.
 In 2002 Parker produced the Golden Jubilee Weekend Festival at Buckingham Palace and in The Mall.
-Parker produced Queen Elizabeth The Queen Mother’s 80th, 90th and 100th Birthday Celebrations.
+Parker produced Queen Elizabeth The Queen Mother's 80th, 90th and 100th Birthday Celebrations.

+Parker was made a Knight Commander of Royal Victorian Order on 3 August 2000 for his work as a producer for The Queen Mother Centenary Tribute.

-Parker also produced 'The Great Event' in celebration of The Queen’s 40th Anniversary in 1992, and 'The Royal Fireworks' on the eve of the wedding of Prince Charles and Lady Diana Spencer.
+Parker also produced 'The Great Event' in celebration of The Queen's 40th Anniversary in 1992, and 'The Royal Fireworks' on the eve of the wedding of Prince Charles and Lady Diana Spencer.

 In 1995, Parker produced the 50th Anniversary of VE Day in Hyde Park and Buckingham Palace and a VJ 50th Commemoration on Horse Guards and Buckingham Palace.

 Internationally Parker has produced a variety of large-scale events, including celebrations in Jordan for King Hussein and the Royal wedding of King Abdullah II.
 He has produced events in Europe, USA, China, Hong Kong, Saudi Arabia and Oman.

 Parker was also the author of It’s All Going Terribly Wrong: The Accidental Showman, published by Bene Factum Publishing Ltd., London, published on 5 November 2012.

 Parker was also a successful antique dealer.